raunvk/scrap-ecommerce-website/README.md

 **Overview** :

-1. **Django** : Manages CRUD operations for items and users data storage within a database.
+1. **Django** : Manages CRUD operations for items and users data storage within a database
-2. **SQLite3 Database** : Provides database storage for items and users information.
+2. **SQLite3 Database** : Provides database storage for items and users information
-3. **Boostrap** : Renders backend endpoints to support dynamic user interface rendering.
+3. **Boostrap** : Renders backend endpoints to support dynamic user interface rendering
-4. **VanillaJS** : Manages additional functionalities for Twilio and Razorpay integrations.
+4. **VanillaJS** : Manages additional functionalities for Twilio and Razorpay integrations

 **How to Run (Windows)** :